 You know how some people spend time on Zillow, daydreaming about that perfect house they might buy one day?
 I find myself far more inclined to look up senior living communities in sunny Cali where my mom could get the care that she needs while enjoying her golden years to the fullest.

 If anything, I feel that after that part has been taken care of, I can afford the luxuries that other people my age should fantasize about, and dedicate more of my focus and resources to my daughter, husband, and my own well-being.

-Baby boomers are heading towards retirement in droves
+Baby boomers are heading toward retirement in droves

 At an estimated 73 million people, baby boomers — people born from 1946 to 1964, during the post–World War II baby boom — are the second largest generation in the U.S. and they are all headed towards retirement.

 They hold less wealth, are deeper in debt and will face higher expenses than retirees a decade older than them (not to mention a longer retirement period than any generation before them, due to the many advances in healthcare and the increased life expectancy).